 Short-term Care: Rehospitalizations

-This is a measure of the number of rehospitalizations per thousand days of short-term resident care.
-Minimizing rehospitalizations during rehabilitation is critical to restoring the health of patients.
+This metric measures the number of rehospitalizations per 1,000 days of short-term patient care.
+Staying out of the hospital during rehabilitation is important to restoring the physical well-being of residents.

 Short-term Care: ER Visits